OICR/PGMLab/README.md

 ####Result
 	the file lib/libnetR.so should now exist

-###Calling LibNetR functions from R Console

-####Loading shared object:
+###Loading shared object:
 	dyn.load("<path to repo>/libnet/r_package/libnetR/lib/libnetR.so")

 ####Call available functions:

-All filepaths are full file paths and the rest of the variables should be supplied as integer values.
+All filepaths can be either full or abolute paths and the rest of the variables should be supplied as integer values.

 The three available functions are: